seanKenkeremath/AndroidAzureDevOpsFlavorsExample/README.md

           gradle_task: "connectedRedStagingProductADebugAndroidTest"
       - template: build-template.yml
       - template: publish_apks.yml
 ```

-In addition to overriding the gradle task, we are also disabling unit tests via a custom boolean parameter.
+In addition to overriding the Gradle task, we are also disabling unit tests via a custom boolean parameter.
 We are already running our unit tests as part of the default `check assemble` task in the normal build step, so we do not need to run them for the UI test build as well.

 The only additional set up is that an emulator must be available for the tests to run.
 Azure provides a recommended shell script to do this.
 We are invoking the shell script in the `install_emulator.yml` template.